mrdarylguy/trading_strategies/README.md

 * Bollinger Bands

 Currently includes historical data from the following API:
-* Polygon.io (Recommeded due to greater wealth of tickers eg Options, Futures, Crypto)
+* Polygon.io
 * Yahoo Finance

+Currently includes scripts to pull the following instruments:
+* Equities
+* Crypto
+* Options

 Current structure of the repo is as follows ⬇️